-Centre for Pedagogical Innovation guidance on ChatGPT and generative AI in university teaching and learning at Brock University.
+Centre for Pedagogical Innovation guidance on Generative AI in university teaching and learning at Brock University.

-The emergence of Artificial Intelligence (AI) tools such as ChatGPT, New Bing, Google Bard, Meta’s LLaMA and other AI tools have implications for university teaching and learning as well as academic integrity.
+The emergence of Artificial Intelligence (AI) tools such as ChatGPT, New Bing, Google Bard, Meta’s LLaMA, Stanford’s Alpaca, and other AI tools have implications for university teaching and learning as well as academic integrity.

 The creativity and expertise of Brock University’s instructors, the integrity of its students, and policies such as the Guide to Academic Computing Behaviour in the Undergraduate Calendar and the Academic Integrity Policy provide a strong foundation for understanding how to approach AI, but there is still much to understand.